homaira1379/AI-Resume-Analyzer/README.md

 🤝 Contributing

 Contributions are welcome!
+To contribute:

-Fork the repo
+Fork the repository

 Create a new branch

-Commit improvements
+Commit changes

 Submit a pull request